bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:23:27

-Yeah, well, it's like, you know, output descriptors are C, right?
+Yeah, well, it's like, output descriptors are C, right?
 So like script is assembly, output descriptors are C, we now have Python and so eventually we'll have JavaScript.

 Rijndael: 00:23:36